startar-bronze/khacngit/README.md

 Currently, the contract has just been deployed on uniswap, and is available for trading via the link https://app.uniswap.org/explore/tokens/ethereum/0x11c1b94294a7967092f747434dee4876eca5fd53?utm_source=share-tdp&utm_medium=web

-# KHAKN VIDEO PRESENTATION LINK https://youtu.be/rqpMrf2b2h8
+# KHACN VIDEO PRESENTATION LINK https://youtu.be/rqpMrf2b2h8

 # An Artistic and Utility-Driven Project